jiangyan/manim-demo/README.md

 1. **PythagoreanTheorem**: A basic demonstration of the theorem with visual and algebraic proofs
 2. **PythagoreanVisualProof**: A visual proof showing how the areas relate
 3. **InteractiveExploration**: Exploration of different right triangles and verification of the theorem

+## Animation Preview

+The image above shows a frame from the Pythagorean Theorem animation.
+The visualization demonstrates how the squares constructed on the sides of a right triangle relate to each other, proving that a² + b² = c², where:
+- a and b are the lengths of the legs of the right triangle
+- c is the length of the hypotenuse

+The animation builds this concept step by step, showing both the visual and algebraic relationships.

 ## Installation